-Inductive Bible Study on Joshua 5 – Discussion Questions and Teaching Points
+Inductive Bible Study on Joshua 5 – Discussion Questions and Verse by Verse Commentary

-Would it be general military strategy to circumcise themselves before or after crossing the Jordan?
+- Would it be considered sound military strategy to circumcise themselves before or after crossing the Jordan?
 Why?
 What was the result militarily speaking of circumcising everybody at the same time?